microstub/microstub.github.io/about.md

 systems.
 It is my attempt at commercialising some of my work in the RF domain.

-> We are Lunar RF Labs, a radio-frequency research laboratory. <br>
+> We are Lunar RF Labs©, a radio-frequency research laboratory. <br>
 [lunar.sh](https://lunar.sh)

 # Lab Update